AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 In our code, we have pre-defined some hyperparameters, like  *epochs=10, batch_size=32, lr=0.01, momentum=0.9, weight_decay=0.001, print_freq=100, seed=None, trade_off=1.0, iters_per_epoch=313*, via `argparse`.
 You can directly change those hyperparameters by using [`argparse`](https://docs.python.org/3/library/argparse.html) through the command line.

-1. **BL_source**: use the source training dataset to train a model , obtain a trained model under the source setting, and get `AUROC` values of BL_source model under the setting;
+1. **BL_source**: use the source training dataset to train a model , obtain a trained model under the source setting.
+All of output, including `Accuracy` and `AUC` information, is stored in “results” folder;
 	```python
 	python learnSourceModel.py --source=findings_final_0814_seed1591536269_size10000 --seed=14942
 	```

-2. **BL_target**: use the target training dataset to train a model, obtain a trained model under the target setting, and get `AUROC` values of BL_target model under the setting;
+2. **BL_target**: use the target training dataset to train a model, obtain a trained model under the target setting.
+All of output, including `Accuracy` and `AUC` information, is stored in “results” folder;
 	```python
 	python learnTargetModel.py --target=findings_final_0814_seed-53154026_size50 --seed=14942
 	```

-3. **BL_combined**: use both the source and target training datasets to train a model, obtain a trained model under the combined setting, and get `AUROC` values of BL_combined model under the setting
+3. **BL_combined**: use both the source and target training datasets to train a model, obtain a trained model under the combined setting.
+All of output, including `Accuracy` and `AUC` information, is stored in “results” folder;
 	```python
 	python learnCombineModel.py --source=findings_final_0814_seed1591536269_size10000 --target=findings_final_0814_seed-53154026_size50 --seed=14942
 	```